 It uses a type of advanced Bluetooth technology that enables it to have a control distance of up to 1KM/3,280ft but it can as well be controlled remotely with GPS controls.
 It has a special advanced feature called “follow me” that enables it to easily detect the location of the G-box and follow it.
 This makes it a great option for filming events like racing.

 The drone takes just about 60 minutes to fully charge when it’s fully depleted and discharges within 15-20 minutes of continuous use.
 This places it far above the F181 drone in its capabilities.
 However, the drone costs about $600 which may deter many from acquiring it.
-Even so, this drone is perfect and is best suited and recommended for commercial usage.
+Even so, this drone is perfect and is best suited and recommended for commercial usage, and if it sounds like the model you’ve been looking for, and to make sure it really is the one, we suggest getting to know more about it by reading our Ghost Drone in-depth review.

 Like this amazing product?
 Then you can check its price here.